TheHelenGiles/TheHelenGiles.github.io/about.md

 During my degree I had two summer research projects: one in exoplanet atmospheres with Christiane Helling at St Andrews; the other in exoplanet detection, with Chas Beichman at Caltech.
 Then, for my final year Masters project, I worked with Andrew Collier Cameron and Raphaëlle Haywood, studying starspot lifetimes from Kepler data.
 ​
-I graduated in June 2015 with a first class masters degree (:raised_hands:) in Astrophysics, and shortly after moved to Geneva in Switzerland to start my PhD at Observatoire de Genève.
+I graduated in June 2015 with a first class masters degree (:partying_face:) in Astrophysics, and shortly after moved to Geneva in Switzerland to start my PhD at Observatoire de Genève.
 I continued my starspot work and was responsible detecting exoplanet transits from K2, and organising the follow-up.

-In June 2019 I successfully defended my thesis 'Know thy Star, Know thy Planet - Disentangling Planet Discovery & Stellar Activity'! :raised_hands::raised_hands::raised_hands:
+In June 2019 I successfully defended my thesis 'Know thy Star, Know thy Planet - Disentangling Planet Discovery & Stellar Activity'! :raised_hands: :raised_hands: :raised_hands:

 ### More Information